Organize Pictures on Your iPhone the Quick & Easy Way (iOS 16)

 Return to top

-Step 2: Manage the People Album, Tag/Untag Contacts & Merge Them
+Step 2: Manage the People Album & Tag or Merge Contacts

 With iOS 16 you can create customized Photo Lock Screens that feature a specific person, which only works if you put in some work on your People album.
 This can also help improve your Memories by including more of your favorite people and omitting those associated with painful memories.
 But how does the People album work?
 The Photos app on your iPhone creates collections of people automatically using AI (Artificial Intelligence) to identify and distinguish between different faces.
 The process isn't perfect so sometimes the same person will be incorrectly identified as two or even three different people, or different people will be tagged as the same one.
 Sometimes a photo of a person won't recognize a person at all!
 Luckily, you can manually tag, untag, and manage your Photo album if this is important to you.
 Here's how: